johnmaeda/designintechreport-2018/src/index.md

 ![:image 0 5%,, 300px, https://designintech.report/wp-content/uploads/2018/03/maedadotpm.png]

-.small.darkgray[_**Nope.** I'm just collecting all the parts I've been learning/doing for my whole life before — I get uploaded to the big cloud in the sky one day.
+.small[_**Nope.** I'm just collecting all the parts I've been learning/doing for my whole life before — I get uploaded to the big cloud in the sky one day.
 To design amazing experiences for people, I've always chosen to think/work inclusively and broadly._]
 ]
 ]